Vaitheega/GA/README.md

 Overall, this project demonstrated how genome assembly, annotation, transcriptomics, and resistance analysis can be integrated to investigate bacterial adaptation, pathogenicity, and clinically relevant resistance mechanisms.
 The project also provided practical experience with bioinformatics workflows and high-performance computing analyses performed on UPPMAX.

-## Discussion

-This project followed the main workflow of the reference study and provided practical experience with bacterial genome assembly, annotation, and RNA-seq analysis.

-Using PacBio long-read sequencing data, a high-quality genome assembly of *Enterococcus faecium* was generated.
-The assembly showed strong completeness and quality according to QUAST and BUSCO results, indicating that the genome assembly was suitable for downstream analyses such as annotation, RNA-seq mapping, and resistance analysis.

-Genome annotation identified thousands of predicted coding sequences together with multiple RNA genes involved in important biological processes such as metabolism, transport, stress response, and antimicrobial resistance.
-These analyses provided biologically meaningful information about the genomic features present in the assembled genome.

-RNA-seq differential expression analysis demonstrated that *E. faecium* changes its gene expression patterns when growing in human serum compared with rich medium conditions.
-This suggests that the bacterium undergoes extensive metabolic and physiological adaptation in response to nutrient limitation and environmental stress.

-Several genes showed strong differential expression patterns together with statistically significant adjusted p-values, indicating clear transcriptional differences between experimental conditions.

-The observed expression patterns were generally consistent with the biological trends reported in the reference study.
-In particular, genes associated with metabolic adaptation, nutrient acquisition, and stress response pathways appeared to play important roles during serum growth conditions.

-Resistance analysis also identified several antimicrobial resistance-associated genes, which is consistent with the multidrug-resistant characteristics of vancomycin-resistant *Enterococcus faecium* strains.

-Overall, this project demonstrated how genome assembly, annotation, transcriptomics, and resistance analysis can be integrated to investigate bacterial adaptation, pathogenicity, and clinically relevant resistance mechanisms.
-The project also provided practical experience with bioinformatics workflows and high-performance computing analyses performed on UPPMAX.

 ## Conclusion

 The genome of *Enterococcus faecium* was successfully assembled and analysed using long-read sequencing and RNA-seq data.